Anson2251/tencent-doc-segment-recovery/README.md

 3. Reordering segments correctly
 4. Merging into a final PDF

-*Note: This tool is designed for recovering documents you have access to view but lack download permissions for.*
+*Note: This tool is designed for downloading documents you have access to view but lack download permissions for.*

 ## Why I made this?